 (a clip from an Italian movie about a literal manchild that can't age apparently, but just ignore the 90s music + Italian dialogue and there's some good footage of Sega World)

-There was other obvious factors like the failure of the Saturn, but the main reason was that as part of the original 1996 deal Sega would have to drop their involvement with the Trocadero if they didn't make over £3 million from the facility in the first 3 years.
+But, why did Sega World actually close?
+There was obvious factors like the failure of the Saturn, Sega's concentration on the Dreamcast, and the massive losses it made, but the main reason was that as part of the original 1996 deal, Sega would have to drop their involvement with the Trocadero if they didn't make over £3 million from the facility in the first 3 years.

 However, Sega's pulling out triggered a knock on effect that would effectively end the Trocadero.
 Pepsi were first to go in early 2000, as another 3D IMAX cinema had opened elsewhere in London, and the drop ride wasn't making enough money.

-While the IMAX was removed almost immediately, I do have reason to believe that the Pepsi Max Drop stayed for a little while, renamed as 'London's Scream Ride', until it was relocated to the Funland fairground on Hayling Island (no connection despite the same name).
+While the IMAX was removed almost immediately, the Pepsi Max Drop stayed for another few years, renamed as 'London's Scream Ride', until it was relocated to the Funland fairground on Hayling Island in 2003 (no connection despite the same name).

 The final years of the Trocadero as we knew it: (2002 - 2014)

-However, the remaining 3 levels or so of Funland were still well stocked full of games, and throughout its final years an effort was still made to get the newest ones.
-Some dance and rhythm games only meant for sale in Japan showed up there, along with other Japan exclusives like Street Fighter IV and Initial D Arcade Stage 4.
-The hardcore players still remained, and at least some tourists still went in, despite the Trocadero now looking extremely run down with the blocked off escalators.
+However, the remaining 2 or so levels of Funland were still well stocked full of games, and throughout its final years an effort was still made to get the newest releases.
+Some dance and rhythm games only meant for sale in Japan showed up there, like the Pump It Up series.